 Lets put it together!

-Having printed all the parts for the OpenRC F1 car project and now being ready for assembly, I purchased all the nuts, bolts and bearings via eBay, along with some clear and white backed decal paper.
+All of the parts for the OpenRC F1 car project are printed and its now ready for assembly.
+I purchased all the nuts, bolts and bearings via eBay, along with some clear and white backed decal paper.

 The Chequered Flag